OpenChargingCloud/ChargyWebApp/README.md

-# Chargy WebApp
+# ChargyTS WebApp

-Chargy is a transparency software for the validation of secure and transparent e-mobility charging processes, as defined by the German Calibration Law ("Eichrecht") in combination with the [Alternative Fuels Infrastructure Regulation (AFIR)](https://transport.ec.europa.eu/transport-themes/clean-transport/alternative-fuels-sustainable-mobility-europe/alternative-fuels-infrastructure_en) of the European Commission and the [European Digital Quality Infrastructure](https://www.qi-digital.de/en/).
+Chargy is a transparency software for the validation of secure and transparent e-mobility charging processes, as defined by the *German Calibration Law ("Eichrecht")* in combination with the [Alternative Fuels Infrastructure Regulation (AFIR)](https://transport.ec.europa.eu/transport-themes/clean-transport/alternative-fuels-sustainable-mobility-europe/alternative-fuels-infrastructure_en) of the European Commission and the [European Digital Quality Infrastructure](https://www.qi-digital.de/en/).
 The software allows you to verify the cryptographic signatures of energy measurements within charge detail records and comes with a couple of useful extentions to simplify the entire process for endusers and operators.

 ![](documentation/Screenshot02.png)

 ## Benefits of Chargy